-Encourage Your Children to Brush Their Teeth with These 3 Simple TipsPosted by admin on Wednesday, Sep 27, 2017
+Encourage Your Children to Brush Their Teeth with These 3 Simple TipsPosted by Fabio on Wednesday, Sep 27, 2017

 We all understand that good oral hygiene is important for the health of our teeth, gums and mouth.
 This means regular check-ups with your dentist and of course introducing a good tooth brushing routine at home is essential.

 As any parent will tell you however, not all children are receptive to the idea of brushing their teeth, in fact, some children will clamp their mouth shut and do anything to avoid their toothbrush.
 But don’t worry if you are struggling to get your children to brush their teeth properly and on a regular basis, here are three simple tips that might just help you:

 Let your child help to choose a toothbrush, perhaps they have a favourite colour or a character they love, this might just help to do the trick.
 You can even get kits that come with stickers that allow your child to personalise their brush.
 Think beyond mint when looking at toothpaste as well, not everybody likes mint, so try a different flavour for your children it might just make them happier to use their toothbrush.
 Our childrens dentistry experts are on hand at London Dental Smiles to offer advice on which toothpaste is best and which toothbrush to buy.